Rapidly-eroding Arctic coastlines ‘could lose 3 metres a year’ without climate action

 His calculations link existing Earth system models with observational data, wave simulations and climate reanalyses.

-“Depending on the location and shape of the respective coast, we expect to see varying wave heights.
+Dr Nielsen added: “Depending on the location and shape of the respective coast, we expect to see varying wave heights.

 “With increasing temperature, the range of the waves also increases, because the sea ice disappears.
 In addition, the ice-free period in the summer is lengthened, making coasts even more vulnerable.”

-The research is published in the journal Nature Climate Change.
+The research is published in the journal Nature Climate Change

 Register for free to continue reading